Thank you for contacting

 How Depreciation Is Calculated

-After applying the first-year depreciation deduction, the remaining value of the asset is depreciated over time using the Modified Accelerated Cost Recovery System.
+After applying the first-year depreciation deduction, the remaining value of the asset — if a reduced election was chosen — is depreciated over time using the Modified Accelerated Cost Recovery System.
 This system assigns recovery periods based on asset type and determines how deductions are spread across future years.

 While bonus depreciation accelerates deductions, it does not increase the total amount that can be depreciated over time.
 Instead, it shifts deductions forward, which can affect taxable income and tax liabilities in later years.
 Businesses should assess how this timing change aligns with their broader tax planning strategies, particularly if income levels fluctuate.

 For many business owners, bonus depreciation has been a tool to improve cash flow by reducing near-term tax bills.
-As the percentage declines, the immediate tax savings from asset purchases will be smaller, even though the overall depreciation benefit remains.
+With the permanent restoration of the 100% deduction for property acquired after January 19, 2025, the full immediate tax benefit is once again available for qualifying purchases.

 Sources